shadowvvf/tempspace/README.md

 - **List Temporary Directories**: You can now view all existing temporary project directories along with their deletion statuses by running the script.
 This feature helps you keep track of your temporary projects and their scheduled deletion times.

+## Recent Changes

+- **Confirmation Dialog**: Added a confirmation dialog before deleting temporary directories in the GUI to prevent accidental deletions.
+- **Error Handling**: Implemented error handling in the `create_temp_directory` function to manage potential issues during directory creation.
+- **Status Bar**: Introduced a status bar in the GUI for user feedback during operations such as creating and deleting directories.
+- **Improved Directory Listing**: Enhanced the `list_temp_directories` function to display the list of temporary directories in a clearer format, including scheduled deletion times.

 ## Requirements

 - Python 3.x